arnabs542/interviewpractice/greedy/bag-of-tokens.md

 The intuition is as follows: If we play a token face up, we might as well play the one with the smallest value.
 Similarly, if we play a token face down, we might as well play the one with the largest value.

+We don't need to play anything until absolutely necessary.
+We should always play tokens face up until exhaustion, then play one token face down and continue.

+The final answer could be any of the intermediate answers we got after playing tokens face up \(but before playing them face down.\)